ajsmiley/Fillit/README.md

     ./fillit testfiles/test
 # I want to test my own set of tetriminos!!
 Head over to testfile and write the tetriminos in the custom file in the same format as the ones above.
-This program can take up to 26 tetriminos but the time it takes to find an answer will increase exponentially with each tetrimino.
+This program can solve up to 26 tetriminos but the time it takes to find an answer will increase exponentially with each tetrimino.
 Make sure to inclue a newline between each tetrimino like this:

     .##.
     .##.